cncf/k8s-conformance/terms-conditions/Certified_Kubernetes_Terms.md

 #### Term and Termination

 _Term_.
-The term of a Participant’s participation in the Conformance Program shall begin upon the Participant’s submission, and The Linux Foundation’s receipt and acceptance, of a fully-completed Participation Form signed by the Participant.
+The term of a Participant’s participation in the Conformance Program shall begin upon the Participant’s submission (by email to [conformance@cncf.io](mailto:conformance@cncf.io) or other method made available by The Linux Foundation), and The Linux Foundation’s receipt and acceptance, of a fully-completed Participation Form signed by the Participant.

 _Termination_.
 Either The Linux Foundation or the Participant may terminate Participant’s participation in the Conformance Program upon written notice to the other.
-Additionally, Participant’s participation in the Conformance Program shall automatically terminate (unless otherwise agreed by The Linux Foundation in writing) upon the occurrence of: (1) the Participant’s breach of the terms of the Conformance Program, if such breach is incurable or, if curable, is not cured within 15 days thereafter; or (2) the expiration of the usage time period for all of the Participant’s Qualifying Offerings, if the Participant does not confirm any newly Qualifying Offering within 30 days thereafter.
+Additionally, Participant’s participation in the Conformance Program shall automatically terminate (unless otherwise agreed by The Linux Foundation in writing) upon the occurrence of: (1) the Participant’s breach of the terms of the Conformance Program, if such breach is incurable or, if curable, is not cured within 15 days thereafter; or (2) the expiration of the usage time period for all of the Participant’s Qualifying Offerings, if the Participant does not confirm any new Qualifying Offering within 30 days thereafter.

 _Effect of Termination; Survival_.
 Upon the termination of Participant’s participation in the Conformance Program, the Participant may no longer use the Certified Kubernetes Marks or Participant Kubernetes Combinations and must remove them from existing marketing materials and websites.
 The sections of this agreement entitled "Participant Marks," "Disclaimer of Warranties," "Limitation of Liability," "Indemnification" and "Miscellaneous" shall survive any such termination.